zachvance/scheduling_with_constraint_programming/README.md

 jobs.

 TODO:
-    - Complete algorithm/get code working
+- Complete code
 - Account for end times past midnight by adding +1 day to those instances (so they are sorted properly)
 - Convert times back to a more readable format, without the date before writing to output file and console